containers/automation_images/README.md

 to perform these steps within automation, a dedicated VM image is needed which itself has been prepared with the necessary incantations, packages, configuration, and magic license keys.

+The Fedora project does provide AWS Elastic Compute Cloud (EC2) images for all supported releases (the two most recent ones).
+These are ready to go, but have depreciation times set on them.
+This is no good for direct use, as the image may get deleted if not used frequently enough.
+So copies must be made.

 For normal day-to-day use, this process should not need to be modified or maintained much.
 However, on the off-chance that's ever not true, here is